awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 **Note**
 Subscriptions in AWS Marketplace have an **Access level** shown in the product details\.
 Products with an **Agreement** level have a license that you can use and share with other accounts in your organization\.
 Products with an **Entitlement** level are licenses that have been shared with your account—you can use these products, but you can't share them\.
-Only AMI, container, and machine learning products will have licenses that can be shared\.
+Only AMI, container, and machine learning products have licenses that can be shared\.

 From License Manager, you can share your license with other accounts in your organization\.
-For more details about using License Manager with AWS managed licenses, see the [ Granted licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) and [Seller issued licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) topics in the *AWS License Manager User Guide*\.
+For more details about using License Manager with AWS managed licenses, see [ Granted licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) and [Seller issued licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) in the *AWS License Manager User Guide*\.

 **Note**
-For products that are restricted to specific regions, an account you share your license with will only be able to activate the license if the account is within an allowed region\.
+For products that are restricted to specific AWS Regions, an account you share your license with can only activate the license if the account is within an allowed Region\.